DestinATX/Project-1/README.md

         Example used: To get data using the url I got the business ID from the Chrome INSPECT tool in the The Picnic Austin which is a food truck.
         I pasted the Business Id: vLKgesyq-yEfpzeAFgPorQ to Postman after the Url https://api.yelp.com/v3/businesses/ got a response with all the information for selected food truck in JSON.

+        Remember to ADD parameters*** in our case it would be KEY : 'term' VALUE : 'foodtrucks' KEY : 'location' VALUE : 'austin'

         https://www.yelp.com/developers/documentation/v3/business